Sardines vs Salmon: A Complete Comparison

 Selenium | 46.0 mcg | 41.4 mcg |

 Both fish have a good amount of various vitamins and minerals.
 They both have a high percentage of omega-3 fatty acids.
-Therefore, are sardines healthier than salmon?
+Let’s examine which one has more nutrients.

 Fresh salmon is healthier than canned sardines due to its higher number of omega-3 fatty acids.
 Fresh salmon contains less calories, total fat, saturated fat, cholesterol and sodium than canned sardines.
 In addition, fresh salmon provides more B6, thiamin, riboflavin, B5, niacin, folate and potassium.